wellbay/dropzone3-actions/README.md

 	</tr>
 	<tr>
 		<td>RubyPath</td>
-		<td>The default Ruby used by Dropzone actions is Ruby 1.8 under OS X 10.9 and Ruby 2 under OS X 10.10 and later.
-You can use this metadata field to override these defaults and specify a custom Ruby path.
-More info about this option can be found in the <a href="#rubypath-metadata-field">RubyPath section</a> above.
-You generally want to set this to /System/Library/Frameworks/Ruby.framework/Versions/2.0/usr/bin/ruby to allow use of gems included with Dropzone.</td>
+		<td>You can use this metadata field to specify a custom Ruby path.
+More info about this option can be found in the <a href="#rubypath-metadata-field">RubyPath section</a> above.</td>
 		<td>No</td>
 	</tr>
 	<tr>